browserengineering/book/book/security.md

         # ...
 ```

-Note that now the top-level URL is `url`, the new URL we are visiting.
+For these requests the top-level URL is new URL the browser is
+loading.
 That's because it is the new page that made us request these
 particular styles and scripts, so it defines which of those resources
 are on the same site.

 The `request` function can now check the `top_level_url` argument
 before sending `SameSite` cookies.
 Remember that `SameSite` cookies
-are only sent for `GET` requests or the new URL and the top-level URL
+are only sent for `GET` requests or if the new URL and the top-level
-have the same host anme:
+URL have the same host name:

 ``` {.python}
 def request(url, top_level_url, payload=None):